 When we asked Olivia what the cause of dry mouth might be, she told us that there are many causes.
 Dry mouth is often a side effect of certain medications.
 While some medications might not have dry mouth listed as a side effect, it can become a side effect when the medication is taken alongside other medications.
 This phenomenon is often referred to as polypharmacy.
 Radiation and chemotherapy are also common culprits when it comes to dry mouth.
 Olivia also mentioned that mouth breathing, clogged salivary glands, smoking, age, and spicy foods are all common contributors to that uncomfortable, dry mouth feeling.

 While it might feel like there is nothing you can do to remedy the situation, Olivia has some suggestions that might help!
 Her first, and most easily implemented is to stay hydrated and drink water throughout the day.
 This might seem like a simple fix, but being hydrated can go a long way in remedying your dry mouth as well as other issues you might be having.
-Olivia also suggests using sugar free mints or sugar free gum in order to stimulate the salivary glands, or dry mouth products like Biotene.
+Olivia also suggests using sugar-free mints or gum in order to stimulate the salivary glands, or dry mouth products like Biotene.
 Olivia stressed the importance of doing whatever you can to treat dry mouth because of the possible complications that it might cause.

 Dry mouth can cause patients to be more prone to cavities, acid erosion, oral candidiasis, altered taste, halitosis, dysphagia and fissured tongue.